 \section{Discussion}

 The work can be extended in several directions.
-First, while we focused on the unit-time uncertainty case in our algorithm development, our method can be extended to handle the arbitrary event uncertainty case in Section \ref{subsec:discrete-general-uncertainty}, for both the time-only and on-network scenarios.
-Second, it would be useful to allow the baseline intensity $\mu$ to vary with time $t$, and this can be handled under our discrete-time framework by introducing more learnable parameters.
-Meanwhile, it would be interesting to relax the requirement that each uncertainty window only contains one event (Assumption \ref{assump:disjoint_Delta}), which will lead to a Poisson process instead of a Bernoulli process and calls for new development of the time-uncertainty model.
-Finally, one can apply the approach to more real data applications, and the practical challenges may call for additional developments of the computational techniques, e.g., the use of the barrier to enforce positive intensity and the setting of optimization hyperparameters.
+First, although we focused on the unit-time uncertainty case in our algorithm development, our method can be extended to handle the arbitrary event uncertainty case in Section \ref{subsec:discrete-general-uncertainty}, applicable to both the time-only and on-network scenarios.
+Second, it would be useful to allow the baseline intensity $\mu$ to vary with time $t$, which can be handled within our discrete-time framework by introducing additional learnable parameters.
+Meanwhile, it would be interesting to relax the requirement that each uncertainty window contains exactly one event (Assumption \ref{assump:disjoint_Delta}), which would yield a Poisson process rather than a Bernoulli process and necessitate the development of a new time-uncertainty model.
+Finally, one can apply the approach to real-world data applications, and practical challenges may call for further development of computational techniques, e.g., the use of a barrier to enforce positive intensity and the tuning of optimization hyperparameters.